Return to the Newsroom

 Crowdfunding is a relatively well-known term (not only) in the start-up world today.
 However, this way of raising a capital from larger number of investors is not the only option for start-ups to obtain a financial support for starting a business.

-So-called crowdinvesting is coming to the forefront.
+So-called crowdinvesting in start-ups is coming to the forefront.
 It is a sub-area of crowdsourcing where anonymous investors gather via internet with a purpose to achieve a specific objective.
 The main difference is that these objectives are financially limited.
 The “crowd” appears inf the form of micro-investors (natural persons and companies) with clearly defined shares in the start-up.
 Thanks to this new type of online investors acquisition, the start-ups may raise the capital without having to rely on a support bank or establishment of their company.However, regarding the current pandemic situation, the investors must reckon with the fact, that the start-up valuation in the next investment round may decrease compared to the original (down round).
 Nonetheless, they should not forget in this context, that the contracts they sign include (or should include) a clause preventing the dilution of the share.
 But what does it mean?
 In principle, it means a protection of investors if a decrease occurs and there are three possible scenarios how the down round may or may not be treated:

 • If the contract didn’t include a clause, it is a worse case for some investors.
 Imagine a situation where investors invest a specific amount in the start-up in the first round and gain a 10% share.
 In the second round, another group of investors comes and invests less in exchange for a 15% share.
 This leads to a situation where the post-money valuation (the valuation of a start-up after gaining an investment) decreases after the second round.
 The investors from the first investment round thus face a temporary loss on their investment.